raulk/go-watchdog/README.md

 > 🐺 A library to curb OOMs by running Go GC according to a user-defined policy.

-go-memwd runs a singleton memory watchdog.
+go-watchdog runs a singleton memory watchdog.
 It takes system and heap memory readings periodically, and feeds them to a user-defined policy to determine whether GC needs to run immediately.